Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

-What can we say when there are multiple receivers?
+So far our analysis focused on situations in which there is a unique receiver and the worldview of this receiver is a known quantity.
+It is natural to ask what happens when there are multiple receivers, or when the receiver's worldview is not precisely known.
 Intuitively, the comparative statics with respect to $c_S$ are qualitatively unchanged to those in Proposition \ref{Prop:Receiver_WW_pR}.
 However, when the distribution of $p_R$ changes, things are not as clear unless we make further assumptions.
-Our last result of this section is a direct corollary of Proposition \ref{Prop:Receiver_WW_pR} and shows that the described echo chamber effect remains valid if there is a population wide ideological drift:
+Our last result of this section is a direct corollary of Proposition \ref{Prop:Receiver_WW_pR} and shows that the described echo chamber effect remains valid if receivers are ideologically sufficiently homogeneous and if there is a population wide ideological drift: